Monday, April 2, 2018

 now and for ever.

 • Easter!
 Today’s Gospel describes the experience of the Resurrection which the disciples of Jesus had.
-At the beginning of his Gospel, in presenting Jesus, Matthew had said that Jesus is the Emmanuel, God with us (Mt 1, 23).
-Now, at the end, he communicates and increases this certainty of faith, because he proclaims that Jesus is risen (Mt 28, 6) and that he will be with us always, up to the end of time!
-(Mt 28, 20).
-In the contradictions of life, this truth is questioned, contested very much.
+At the beginning of his Gospel, in presenting Jesus, Matthew had said that Jesus is the Emmanuel, God with us (Mt 1:23).
+Now, at the end, he communicates and increases this certainty of faith, because he proclaims that Jesus is risen (Mt 28:6) and that He will be with us always, until the end of time!
+(Mt 28:20).
+In the contradictions of life, this truth is questioned and contested very much.
 Opposition is not lacking.
-The enemies, the chief priests of the Jews, defended themselves against the Good News of the Resurrection and sent word to say that the body had been stolen by the disciples (Mt 28, 11-13).
-This also happens today.
-On the one side, the effort of many persons to live and to witness to the resurrection.
-On the other side, so many evil people who fight against the resurrection and against life.
+The enemies, the chief priests of the Jews, defended themselves against the Good News of the Resurrection and sent word to say that the body had been stolen by the disciples (Mt 28:11-13).
+This also happens today: on the one side, the effort of many people to live and to witness to the resurrection; on the other side, so many evil people who fight against the resurrection and against life.

-• In the Gospel of Matthew, the truth of the Resurrection of Jesus is told through a symbolical language, which reveals the hidden sense of the events.
-Matthew speaks about the earthquake, of lightening and of the angels who announce the victory of Jesus over death (Mt 2-4).
+• In the Gospel of Matthew, the truth of the Resurrection of Jesus is told in symbolic language, which reveals the hidden sense of the events.
+Matthew speaks about the earthquake, of lightning and of the angels who announce the victory of Jesus over death (Mt 2-4).
 It is an apocalyptic language, very common at that time, to announce that finally the world had been transformed by the power of God!
 The hope of the poor, who reaffirmed their faith, was fulfilled: “He is alive in our midst!”

-• Matthew 28, 9-10: Jesus appears to the women.
+• Matthew 28:9-10: Jesus appears to the women.
 The women left quickly.
-In them there is a mixture of fear and of joy.
-These are sentiments typical of those who have a profound experience of the Mystery of God.
-Suddenly, Jesus himself went to meet them and said to them: “”Rejoice!”
-And they fell on their knees and adored him.
-It is the attitude of the one who believes and accepts the presence of God, even if it surprises and goes beyond the human capacity of understanding.
-Now, Jesus himself orders them to go and join the brothers in Galilee: “Do not be afraid.
-Go and tell my brothers to go to Galilee and there they will see me”.
+There is a mixture of fear and of joy.
+These are sentiments typical of those who have a profound experience of the mystery of God.
+Suddenly, Jesus himself went to meet them and said to them, “Rejoice!”
+And they fell on their knees and adored Him.
+It is the attitude of the one who believes and accepts the presence of God, even if it surprises and goes beyond the human capacity to understand.
+Now, Jesus Himself orders them to go and join the brothers in Galilee: “Do not be afraid.
+Go and tell My brothers to go to Galilee and there they will see Me”.

 • The significance of the testimony of the women.
-The presence of the women at the death, at the burial and at the resurrection of Jesus is significant.
-They are witnesses of the death of Jesus (Mt 27, 54-56).
-At the moment of the burial, they remain sitting before the tomb and, therefore, they can render witness of the place where Jesus was buried (Mt 27, 61).
+The presence of the women at the death, at the burial, and at the resurrection of Jesus is significant.
+They are witnesses to the death of Jesus (Mt 27:54-56).
+At the moment of the burial, they remain sitting before the tomb and therefore, they can render witness of the place where Jesus was buried (Mt 27:61).
 Now, on Sunday morning, they are there once again.
 They know that the empty tomb is truly the tomb of Jesus!
 The profound experience of death and resurrection which they had, transformed their lives.
-They themselves become qualified witnesses of the Resurrection in the Christian Communities.
-This is why they receive the order to announce: “Jesus is alive!
+They themselves become qualified witnesses of the Resurrection in the Christian communities.
+This is why they receive the order to announce, “Jesus is alive!
 He has risen from the dead!”

 4) Personal questions

-• Today, which is the mission of our community, of us, disciples of Jesus?
-From where can we draw force and strength and courage to fulfil our mission?
+• Today, what is the mission of our community as disciples of Jesus?
+Through what in the Resurrection can we draw force and strength and courage to fulfill our mission?

 5) Concluding Prayer